 Prof. Anne Øland involved her piano students in the process of creating the competition in order to make a competition from pianists to pianists with all the features that any pianist could dream of in a competition – ranging from scheduled and substantial practice possibilities, to a lounge where participants can meet and have a snack, to concert opportunities in Denmark for all competitors.

 During its history the competition has been a central part of Danish music life since it is the only international piano competition in Denmark.
 In 2015 the competition took part in the celebration of the 150th birthday of Danish composer Carl Nielsen.
 The competition has been linked to Carl Nielsen since its beginning, as his piano works have always been mandatory for all competitors in the first round, thus making the competition one of the greatest ambassadors in the world for Carl Nielsen´s piano music.
 In 2017 the competition was part of the many interesting things happening in Aarhus that year, when the city was the European Capital of Culture.
-Now we are looking forward to celebrating the 10 years jubilee of the competition in 2021, but unfirtunately the competition was cancelled that year due to the covid-19 situation in the world.
+We were looking forward to our 10 years jubilee of the competition in 2021, but unfirtunately the competition was cancelled that year due to the covid-19 situation in the world.